k27dong/Data-Structure/README.md

-## Data-Structure-Notes
+## Data Structure and Algorithm

-notes & practices
+All codes commented.